Sealing Ring Installation Older Models

 Yes, if you ordered the sealing ring for your model you have the right sealing ring.
 The old one over time, has heated and cooled, expanded and contracted, and has shrunk a bit.

 Then wash the new sealing ring.
-I personally say to use cold water and be careful not to stretch the sealing ring while your washing it.
-If your pressure cooker is really giving you a hard time, I suggest putting the sealing ring in ice water.
+We personally say to use cold water and be careful not to stretch the sealing ring while your washing it.
+If your pressure cooker is really giving you a hard time, we suggest putting the sealing ring in ice water.

 Lay the sealing ring out on the lid.
-I usually start at the handle end.
+We usually start at the handle end.

 Start pushing and packing the sealing ring into the groove.
 Work around in one direction, donít try to do both sides at the same time.